Address code issues in JetBrains and Visual Studio Code - Amazon Q Developer

 To ignore a code issue:

-2. To ignore just that code issue, choose the ignore icon.
+2. Choose the ignore icon.

 The following image shows the ignore icon for a code issue in Visual Studio Code.

-The ignore icon for a code issue in Visual Studio Code, used to open ignore and close a code issue.
+The ignore icon for a code issue in Visual Studio Code, used to ignore and close a code issue.